cometbft/knowledge-base/README.md

 It is _always_ a work-in-progress.
 It is made public in case other people or users may find it to be of use/interest.

-## Requirements
+## Navigation

-At present, [Foam] is used for editing and navigating the content - this may change in future as the team explores different tools for managing the knowledge base.
+[Foam] is currently being explored as the tool of choice for navigating this content.
+Contributors are free to use whatever tooling they want to navigate the content, as long as contributions can be navigated using Foam.

+There is currently no intention to make this content easily navigable via GitHub, but this may change in future.

 ## Structure

 This knowledge base is very loosely organized, and is intended to be seen as a graph of interrelated notes/ideas/concepts.

-- The directory structure does not matter very much, as all content is loaded recursively by the tooling.
+- The directory structure does not matter as much as the logical relationships between notes/ideas/concepts.
+Generally, tooling that supports Foam-style links (`[[link]]`) scans for content recursively and builds logical views of the content as opposed to hierarchical views.
 - Create one Markdown document per logical concept.
 - If a logical concept is very complex, try to break it down into interrelated concepts.